kintrix007/blog/contributing-to-nixpkgs/index.md

 Unfortunately I do not know of a simpler way of deleting the build output of a single package.
-Alternatively, `rm hello && nix-collec-garbage` would have also worked, but it would removed all other packages <sub>that are not GC roots themselves or dependencies of GC roots</sub>.
+Alternatively, `rm hello && nix-collec-garbage` would have also worked, but it would removed all other packages. <sub>*that are not GC roots themselves or dependencies of GC roots*</sub>

-## Building the VLC BitTorrent plugin
+## Building the VLC BitTorrent Plugin

 Enough exploring, let's package `vlc-bittorent` with Nix.
 Oddly enough, it is not part of Nixpkgs, even though it can be found under the same name in the Debian/Ubuntu and the Fedora repos.
-So let's add it:
+So let's add it.

+### First Attempt

+We create a file named, let's say, [`vlc-bittorrent.nix`](./vlc-bittorrent-1.nix).
+Model it after the GNU Hello package with small changes.
+We use `fetchGit` to download a given revision (commit) from a git repo instead.

 ```nix
 { pkgs ? import <nixpkgs> { } }: